-It is the responsibility of all staff members to ensure that the Golden Rules are enforced in classrooms and around school at breaks, lunchtimes and movement around school, and that each class behaves in a responsible manner during lesson time.
+It is the responsibility of all staff members to ensure that the Golden Rules are enforced in classrooms and around school at breaks, lunchtimes and movement around school, and that each class shows exemplary behaviour and behaviour for leaning.
 Each class will also have their own class agreement which is signed by all members of the class.